 The city is one of the most popular tourist destinations in the country.
 There are many accommodation options and the main street of the city offers excellent opportunities for entertainment and shopping.

 The healing mineral water is the main reason for the region to be inhabited since ancient times.
-In 6th century the town was one of the first Christian Episcopal centers in these lands.
-Remains of four Episcopal basilicas with unique mosaics, were found here.
+In the 6th century, the town was one of the first Christian Episcopal centers in these lands.
+Remains of four Episcopal basilicas with unique mosaics were found here.

-Part of the territory of Sandanski municipality is in the range of Pirin National Park.
+Part of the territory of the Sandanski municipality is in the range of Pirin National Park.

 The options for accommodation and recreation are quite well developed and together with the fresh air and the spa facilities, this town is one of the most pleasant places in Bulgaria that should be visited.

 Sofija is Bulgaria’s capital and its largest city.
 Founded thousands of years ago, today this city continues to develop as the country’s cultural and economic center.
 Sofia is also home to Bulgaria’s most prestigious and largest educational institutions.
 At present, the city has a population of 1.250.000.

 Sofia is located in the western part of the country, on the Sofia plain and the lower slopes of the Mount Vitosha.
 The city’s average altitude is 550m above the sea level, the climate is moderate and continental characterized by cold winters and relatively cool summers.
 The city is located at a strategic crossroads.
 The route from Western Europe to Istanbul passes through Sofia via Belgrade and Skopje, then through Plovdiv to Turkey.
 Sofia also connects the Near East and the Middle East, lying between the banks of the Danube and the shores of the White Sea on the one hand, and between the Black Sea and the Adriatic on the other.